DUI Defense Attorney in Columbia, SC

 The Breath Test (Datamaster DMT)

-Once you are arrested under suspicion of DUI, you will be taken to jail and offered an opportunity to provide a breath sample.
+Once you are arrested under suspicion of DUI in South Carolina, you will be taken to jail and offered an opportunity to provide a breath sample.

 If affirmed, you must then serve the remainder of the suspension period previously tolled by your request for a hearing.
-You only have 30 days from the date of your arrest to request an administrative hearing.
-If you fail to request this hearing, you forfeit the right to challenge your suspension.
-The experienced Columbia DUI lawyers at the Strom Law Firm can assist you through this process.
+You only have 30 days from the date of your DUI arrest to request an administrative hearing.
+If you fail to request this hearing for your charges, you forfeit the right to challenge your suspension.
+The experienced Columbia DUI lawyers at the Strom Law Firm can assist you through this DUI defense process.

 The Penalties And Consequences